jakeayres/persistlit/docs/index.md

 # Persistlit

-Convenient `streamlit` widgets that persist between reloads and between pages.
+Convenient `streamlit` widgets that persist between pages.

+## Installation

+Persistlit is hosted on pypi.
+Install using pip:

+`pip install persistlit`

+or (preferably) a dependency manager like `uv`:

+`uv add persistlit`

 ## Purpose